Claims have been filed on behalf of Prince Harry at the High Court, regarding alleged illegal interception of voicemail messages.

 The papers were filed on September 27.

-This comes as the Duke's wife Meghan also filed her own lawsuit on Tuesday against the owner of the Mail on Sunday and its parent company Associated Newspapers, for allegedly unlawfully publishing a letter she had written to her estranged father Thomas Markle.
+This comes as the Duke's wife Meghan also filed her own lawsuit on Tuesday against the owner of the and its parent company Associated Newspapers, for allegedly unlawfully publishing a letter she had written to her estranged father Thomas Markle.

 A Mail on Sunday spokesman said: “The Mail on Sunday stands by the story it published and will be defending this case vigorously.”